kPratik07/Revision/README.md

 # Revision

-# Project Name

 ## Overview

-This project is a web application built using various technologies, including:
+This repository contains a revision of different topics I have covered during my curriculum, using various technologies, including:

 - **HTML**: For structuring the web content.
 - **CSS**: For styling the web pages.